UCam-CompArch-NN/imagenet-tensorflow/TFRecord_check/README.md

 # TFRecord Checking

-TFRecord checking script performs a simple traverse to all the data downloaded.
+TFRecord checking script performs a simple traverse of all the data downloaded.

 ## Getting started